RamiAyoub195/ScrabbleGame/user-manual.md

 ### 1. First Turn Rule
    - On the first turn of the game, the player must place a word that covers the center of the board (position 7, 7).
-   - If the player does not place a word covering this tile, the turn will be canceled, and they must try again until they do.
+   - If the player does not place a word covering this tile, they must try again until they do.

 ### 2. Scoring
    - After placing tiles, the game checks for new words formed horizontally and vertically.